piinalpin/springboot-websocket-chatbot/README.md

-# Spring Bot Web Socket Chat Bot
+# Spring Boot Web Socket Chat Bot

 An example how I integrating between contextual chat bot with web socket on spring boot and javascript client.